moussaka-crypto/Subnetto/README.md

 # Subnetting-Solver in C++

-This is a simple Subnettingquestions-Solver implemented in C++.
+This is a Subnettingquestions-Solver implemented in C++.

 Currently it can support: